BritWallace/portfolio-/README.md

 ## Description

 _This is my Epicodus portfolio project.
 This project showcases the code I have learned in class and is a living document of my journey in computer programming.
 Feel free to reach out to me with any questions, commits, or concerns.
 Email me @britwallace@gmail.com.
-View code here.  <a href="https://github.com/BritWallace/portfolio-.git">_
+[View code here](https://github.com/BritWallace/portfolio-.git)_

 ## Setup/Installation Requirements